Wilhelmine von Plüskow: Greece

 The Greek Royal Household was new as Greece had just became an independent monarchy and there was no tradition of a royal court before.
 The ladies-in-waiting of the first queen of independent Greece was organized in one Grande-Maitresse, followed by three second rank dame d'honneur, and two dame de palais.

 When von Plüskow arrived in Athens, she took over from the dame d'honneur Julie von Nordenpflycht, the acting grand mistress.
 Von Plüskow and grand marshal P. Notaras imposed a strict court etiquette in the royal household.
 She acted as the intermediary of the queen and the foreign ambassadors of Athens.

 Von Plüskow was a favorite and confidant of Queen Amelia.
 Due to this, von Plüskow was widely rumored to influence state affairs, particularly in matters relating to Austria, through both the queen and the king, of which exposed her to controversy.
 During this time period, there was an ongoing crisis around the childlessness of the royal couple.
 The queen loved to dance and ride, and Plüskow advised her to stop these activities in order to conceive, but was contradicted by the queen's influential dame d’honneur Julie von Nordenpflycht, known in Greece as "The Queen's Nurse".
 Von Nordenpflycht said that the queen was a young woman who deserved her few pleasures.

 Later life

 In 1862, King Otto was deposed and the royal family was forced to flee Greece.
-During this period of upheavel, the press reported that the royal courtiers were generally unmolested.
+During this period of upheaval, the press reported that the royal courtiers were generally unmolested.
 However, the exception was von Plüskow, who experienced “heckling” while boarding a British ship to leave the kingdom.

 Von Plüskow moved with the royal family to Bavaria, where she continued to serve as Queen Amalia's principal lady-in-waiting.